High-Density Memory Store

 Config config = new Config(); NativeMemoryConfig memoryConfig = new NativeMemoryConfig() .setEnabled(true) .setSize(new MemorySize(100, MemoryUnit.GIGABYTES)) .setAllocatorType(POOLED); PersistentMemoryConfig pmemConfig = memoryConfig.getPersistentMemoryConfig() .setEnabled(true) .setMode(MOUNTED) .addDirectoryConfig(new PersistentMemoryDirectoryConfig("/mnt/pmem0", 0)) .addDirectoryConfig(new PersistentMemoryDirectoryConfig("/mnt/pmem1", 1)); config.setNativeMemoryConfig(memoryConfig);

-MOUNTED: If you choose this mode, the persistent memory is mounted into the file system (aka FS DAX).
+MOUNTED: If you choose this mode, the memory is mounted into the file system (aka FS DAX).

 Round-robin allocation strategy